acgeospatial/awesome-earthobservation-code/README.md

   <img width="300" height="300" src="https://geogerservices.files.wordpress.com/2018/06/scenefromabovepodcast.jpg?w=300&h=300">
 </p>

+The #scenefromabove podcast aimed to be a mix of news, opinion, discussion and interviews.
+I am no longer involved in the podcast, however it is still going<br>

 ## Latest news

 I have written a blog post about how this repo came into being.
 It includes a video of a talk I gave about it AND a podcast episode devoted to it. http://www.acgeospatial.co.uk/awesome-earthobservation-code/